-A Prince George family has had its daily routine turned upside-down by an aggressive form of childhood cancer that has stricken two-year-old Mavrik Turnbull.
+A Prince George family has had its daily routine turned upside down by an aggressive form of childhood cancer that has stricken two-year-old Mavrik Turnbull.

-The four-inch cubic-shaped growth has wrapped itself around his main aortic artery that connects his heart to his legs and doctors can’t operate to remove it for another eight or 10 months until they are able to shrink the tumour using intensive chemotherapy.
+The four-inch cubic-shaped growth has wrapped itself around the main aortic artery that connects his heart to his legs and doctors can’t operate to remove it for another eight or 10 months until they are able to shrink the tumour using intensive chemotherapy.

 After that, he faces radiation treatment to make sure it doesn’t came back.